Star-Ankur/Codeme_Project/README.md

 ` python manage.py runserver`
 Copy the specified url link to visit the website.

+* You can run the website_demo to view the website.

 ### Our Team
 1. Kashish Mittal
 2. Ankur Rathore